Skip to content

 Student Clubs and Organizations

 There are several athletic and cultural clubs and circles at Tokyo University of Foreign Studies.
-Some circles and clubs arrange field trips and tours.
 A circle is a group of students who share a common interest in an activity and gather periodically to explore this interest together.
-Clubs tend to require more commitment than circles, and are often the equivalent to university-level team sports.
+Clubs tend to require more commitment than circles, and are often the equivalent of university-level team sports.
 You should be aware that you may not be able to join certain clubs/circles due to the length of your exchange program.

 Scholarships